assadawutz/navy_encrypt_mobile/README.md

      `.env` file with the keystore path/passwords.
 The default sample points to `../secrets/navy_release.keystore`, which resolves to a sibling directory outside of version control.
-3. To customise the app name in Flutter builds, pass a compile-time define such as `--dart-define=APP_DISPLAY_NAME="Navy Encrypt"`.
+3. The Flutter UI inherits the package display name that you configure in the platform projects (for example, `android:label` or `CFBundleDisplayName`).
+   Provide a compile-time override such as `--dart-define=APP_DISPLAY_NAME="Navy Encrypt"` when you need to surface a different label without editing the native manifests.
 Secrets should be sourced from the native platforms (for example, `key.properties`) instead of shipping inside the Dart binary.
 4. Windows release archives are generated with